gamingcrafts/optikpi-datapipeline-sdk/js/examples/INTEGRATION_GUIDE.md

-# Data Pipeline API Integration Guide
+# Optikpi Data Pipeline API Integration Guide v1.0.1

 ## Overview

-This guide provides comprehensive instructions for third-party developers to integrate with the **Data Pipeline API**.
+This guide provides comprehensive instructions for third-party developers to integrate with the **Optikpi Data Pipeline API**.
 The API enables secure, real-time ingestion of customer profiles and event data into our enterprise data pipeline infrastructure.

-> **💡 SDK Integration Available**: For easier integration, we now provide the **Optikpi Data Pipeline SDK** that handles all authentication, HMAC signature generation, and API communication automatically.
-See the [Quick Start](#quick-start) section for SDK usage examples.

 ### 🚀 Key Features
 - **Real-time Data Ingestion**: Push customer and event data instantly